antoine186/LLMTester/README.md

 # LLM Testing Challenge

 - docker ps
-- docker exec -it <mycontainer> bash
+- docker exec -it mycontainerid bash
 - ollama run llama3 (And wait for installation is complete)